felangel/bloc/packages/flutter_bloc/README.md

 }
 ```

-At this point we have sucessfully separated our presentational layer from our business logic layer.
+At this point we have successfully separated our presentational layer from our business logic layer.
 Notice that the `CounterPage` widget knows nothing about what happens when a user taps the buttons.
 The widget simply tells the `CounterBloc` that the user has pressed either the increment or decrement button.

 ## Dart Versions